rstemmer/musicdb/docs/source/usage/install.rst

    </icecast>

-You the can, for example with `VLC <https://www.videolan.org/vlc/index.de.html>`_, connect to the audio stream.
+You then can, for example with `VLC <https://www.videolan.org/vlc/index.de.html>`_, connect to the audio stream.
 The stream URL is ``http://127.0.0.1:8000/stream``.